chenchenzi/manytones/_pages/about_einstein.md

 **Who Can Participate?**

 We welcome research labs, fieldworkers, linguists, cognitive scientists, and musicians to collaborate in data collection and analysis.
-Both online and in-lab participation options are available.

-**Join the Leadership Team**

-We are also looking for enthusiastic researchers to join our Leadership Team.

-Ideal candidates should have:

-- Expertise in experimental design for speech perception studies.
-- Strong quantitative analysis skills(e.g., statistical modeling, data visualization).
-- Experience in large-scale collaborative projects (e.g., multi-site data collection, cross-linguistic studies).

-If you have experience in these areas and are interested in shaping the direction of this project, we would love to hear from you!
+We will provide an adaptable experimental interface that allows both online and in-lab data collection.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.